micklemacklemore/phone-book/README.md

 - Write it in such a way that it would be easy for a developer to extend the system e.g:
   - to add support for additional storage formats
   - to query a list of currently supported formats

+We like to see your approach, methods and technologies you used.
+We'd expect you to describe any problems or pitfalls you expected, and how you overcome them.
+We primarily use the technical task as a starting ground for a technical interview, as well as gauge coding expertise.